 Let’s face it: Writing “I hate you notes” in place of kicking and punching is not a parent’s dream definition of progress but, from whenst that child came, this new behavior is an undeniable step in the right direction.
 This is why collecting baseline data is so critical when attempting to reduce behavior and teach replacements.
 It allows us to more clearly see the progress taking shape even during those periods when we feel there is NONE to be seen.

 Imagine a 15 year old high school freshman who can now write a single complete sentence.
 To most people, this may seem like a desperate situation (how can this ever be considered progress??) but to the parents of that child who are well aware that a year prior he could not write a single word…well, it’s progress.
 Even if it feels like watching molasses drip from a jar slowly, it’s progress.

-If we consistently target a behavior at a time and measure it as we intervene, we will be much better able to see progress being made, no matter how small.
+If we consistently target one behavior at a time and measure it as we intervene, we will be much better able to see progress being made, no matter how small.
 Is it the Charlie Bucket dream scenario?
 Nope.
 But it’s progress nonetheless.
-And do NOT forget: progress is success.

 - When it comes to truly reducing poor behaviors and shaping new ones, time is everything.
 Behavior change requires a great deal of patience.

 - Figure out the baseline level for the behavior you’re attempting to change (how frequently is your child kicking you?
 How long is a tantrum currently lasting?) so that you can truly see when change has occurred, no matter how small.